ha0ye/notes/NCSU-01-nominating-committee.md

 ### 6. What questions do you have for us?

 * any examples of facilitation so far?
+  - couple of conversations with researchers - grant proposal stage
+    + data management questions
+    + build a data repository for secondayr data set
+    + metadata schema and reuse considerations
+  - coordination with core facilities to optimize data workflow
+    + data coming off of a seqeuncer
+    + customers on-campus for gene sequencers
+    + difficulties in moving the data around, and share end results with customers
+    + data from device -> HPC -> customers (not optimized, constrained storage)
+  - researchers have developed a local solution
+    + come for suggestions/recommendations about modernize workflows
+    + NC State resources, to mitigate concerns about security (scaling?)
 * challenges and needs?
 * student mentoring?